Distance & time

 UTC offset, IANA zones and DST

-A time zone is a region that keeps the same clock; an offset is how far that clock sits from Coordinated Universal Time (UTC).
+A time zone is a region that keeps the same clock; an offset is how far that clock is from Coordinated Universal Time (UTC).
 The two are not the same: many places change their offset twice a year for daylight saving time, even though their zone name never changes.
-That is why this tool names the place’s IANA zone (a stable identifier like Europe/Madrid) and shows the offset that applies right now.
-Coordinates used to find the zone are based on the WGS84 datum, the same global reference your phone’s GPS uses.
+That is why this tool shows the place’s IANA zone (a stable identifier like Europe/Madrid) and the offset that applies right now.
+The coordinates used to find the zone are on the WGS84 datum, the same global reference your phone’s GPS uses.

 Example time differences